hydrobricks/hydrobricks-doc/doc/parameters.rst

-On glacierized catchments, the observed glacier **mass balance** (e.g. from `GLAMOS <https://www.glamos.ch>`_) is a strong, independent constraint on the snow and ice melt parameters and on the partitioning between melt and evapotranspiration.
+On glacierized catchments, the observed glacier **mass balance** (e.g. from `GLAMOS <https://www.glamos.ch>`_) is a strong, independent constraint on the snow and ice melt parameters.
 Hydrobricks can use it alongside discharge during calibration.
 Everything happens on the Python side; the simulation itself is unchanged (there is no data assimilation).

 Observed mass balance is loaded from a CSV file with :class:`GlacierMassBalanceObservations
-<hydrobricks.glacier_mass_balance.GlacierMassBalanceObservations>`.
-The GLAMOS "fixdate"
+<hydrobricks.evaluation.glacier_mass_balance.GlacierMassBalanceObservations>`, one of the
-products are supported directly (whole-glacier or per elevation band; annual, winter and summer balances).
-The observation periods are taken from the per-row dates in the file, so calendar and hydrological years are both handled:
+auxiliary observation classes in the :mod:`hydrobricks.evaluation` subpackage.
+The GLAMOS "fixdate" products have a dedicated preset (whole-glacier or per elevation band; annual, winter and summer balances), with the observation periods taken from the per-row dates in the file, so calendar and hydrological years are both handled:

 .. code-block:: python